ZongrenZou/HJPDE4SciML/README.md

-# Multi-time HJ PDEs for SciML
+# Leveraging multi-time HJ PDEs for SciML
-This repository contains source code for the paper (to be published in SIAM Journal on Scientific Computing (SISC)): [Leveraging Multi-time Hamilton-Jacobi PDEs for Certain Scientific Machine Learning Problems](https://arxiv.org/pdf/2303.12928.pdf)
+This repository contains source code for the paper (to be published in SIAM Journal on Scientific Computing (SISC)): [Leveraging Multi-time Hamilton-Jacobi PDEs for Certain Scientific Machine Learning Problems](https://arxiv.org/abs/2303.12928)

 # Requirements
 For example 3, TensorFlow 2.7.0 is used.
 All examples are run on CPUs.